MicrosoftDocs/architecture-center/docs/example-scenario/gateway/firewall-application-gateway-content.md

 Azure Firewall plays an important role in AKS cluster security.
 It offers the required functionality to filter egress traffic from the AKS cluster based on FQDN, not just IP address.
 For more information, see [Control egress traffic for AKS cluster nodes][aks-egress].

 When you combine Application Gateway and Azure Firewall to protect an AKS cluster, it's best to use the parallel design option.
 The Application Gateway with WAF processes inbound connection requests to web applications in the cluster.
 Azure Firewall permits only explicitly allowed outbound connections.
+See [Baseline architecture for an Azure Kubernetes Service (AKS) cluster][aks-secure-baseline] for an example of the parallel design option.

 ### Azure Front Door